Devices

 Batch creation

-Section titled “Batch creation”New hardware is created in batches: the body wraps an array of device payloads.
-Each entry must carry the minimum identity Fleet needs (name, type, category—see API reference); many optional fields cover purchase/rental metadata, specs, and assignment.
-Creation can fail per row for reasons such as invalid serial numbers or provisioning rules—codes are documented on the POST operation.
+Section titled “Batch creation”New hardware is created in batches: the request body contains an array of device payloads.
+Each item needs the minimum identity fields (name, type, category).
+Optional fields cover purchase/rental metadata, specs, and assignment.

 Updates and soft delete